mikecrinite/mebender/README.md

 - Tests
 - Two-stage Dockerfile
 - Validate requests
-- Allow a full length video to be supplied to /cut and /gif as well as start and end times to trim them to a shorter clip
+- Allow a full length video to be supplied to /cut and /gif as well as start and end times to trim them to a shorter clip (/cut and /sound can use start/end times now. just /gif remains)